temporalio/documentation/docs/node/timers.md

   The Workflow's v8 isolate environment completely replaces it, including inside libraries that you use, to provide a complete JS runtime.
   We recommend using our `sleep` API instead of `setTimeout` because it supports cancellation (see below).
 - [`sleep(timeout)`](https://nodejs.temporal.io/api/namespaces/workflow/#sleep): a cancellation-aware Promise wrapper for `setTimeout`, that accepts either a string or integer timeout.
-- `condition(timeout?, function)`: A promise that resolves when a supplied function returns `true` or if an (optional) `timeout` happens first.
-Comparable to `Workflow.await` in other SDKs and useful when you don't know how long you need to wait.

 ### `sleep`